 The ferry route between Pembroke Dock and Rosslare crosses the western parts of the area.
 The St Gowan buoy is located in the area as an important navigational aid to shipping.
 The area is major part of the Castlemartin firing range and military practice area.
 There is also a large disused explosives dumping ground parallel to the coast.
-The area has a Round 24 licence for oil and gas to the west of St Annes Head.
+The area has previously been granted a Round 24 licence for oil and gas to the west of St Ann's Head and future applications may be made.